Cals, Adolphe-Félix

 • 1860/04/07: Père Martin, Count Doria and Cals organised an auction sale at Hôtel Drouot to raise money to get Jongkind back from Holland to Paris (R177,p29+208/9).

-• 1862: Cals helped Monet who had become ill in Algers (aR1)
+• 1862: Cals helped Monet who had become ill in Algiers (aR1)

 • 1868: let his daughter be placed in a mental hospital in Saint-Maurice (Val-de-Marne) (iR5) or in Charenton (iR23), both just east of Paris (iR10).
 Monneret writes that Cals was separated from his wife and daughter from 1868 till 1871; it is unclear who suffered from severe psychique troubles, but he mentions that his daughter was in better health in 1873; still he earlier mentioned the mental problems of his wife (R88).

-• 1873: buys a house in Honfleur and will live there with his daughter (iR5;R3;R88;R87); had he inhereted money from his deceased whife who came from an aristocratic family?
+• 1873: bought a house in Honfleur and would live there with his daughter (iR5;R3;R88;R87); had he inhereted money from his deceased whife who came from an aristocratic family?
 Mostly Cals stayed in Honfleur and sometimes in his appartement in the Boulevard Rochechouart in Paris (R88).

 • 1876/01/26: public sale of 75 works of Cals (iR65).